Ilda Conceição: Career

 Under the United Nations Transitional Administration in East Timor, Conceição was appointed deputy district administrator for Viqueque.
 She held the office from November 2000 to September 2001.
 From 2001 to 2006 she was elected representative for the Viqueque district in the Central Committee of FRETILIN.

 In the first National Parliament of East Timor, sworn in on 20 May 2002, Conceição was Vice Minister of International Administration.
 Dismissed from that role on 4 March 2003, on 6 March 2003, she was sworn in as Vice-Minister of State Administration, and held that office until mid 2005.
 From 10 July 2006 to 8 August 2007, she was Vice Minister of Primary and Secondary Education.
 At the second National Congress of FRETILIN 2006, she was elected to the judicial commission of FRETILIN, to which she belonged until 2011, including a term as vice-president.

 Conceição was elected to the National Parliament at the 2007 East Timorese parliamentary election, and took office on the 30 July 2007.
 She became a member of the Commission for Health, Education and Culture (Commission F), which was also responsible for veterans and gender equality from 2012.
 In the parliamentary elections in East Timor in 2017, Conceição ran for FRETILIN on position 5 of the ballot and again returned to the national parliament.
-She was again a member of the Commission for Health, Education, Culture, Veterans and Gender Equality (Commission F) and substitute delegate of the national group of the National Parliament at the Parliamentary Assembly of the Community of Portuguese-speaking Countries (CPLP).
+She was again a member of the Commission for Health, Education, Culture, Veterans and Gender Equality (Commission F) and substitute delegate of the national group of the National Parliament at the Parliamentary Assembly of the Community of Portuguese Language Countries (CPLP).

 In the parliamentary elections in 2018 Conceição was in position 35 on the ballot, and was unsuccessful at the election.